What to Pack For Your Au Pair Adventure Abroad

 • Small umbrella

-• Padlock for lockers + suitcase while traveling
+• Padlock for lockers and your suitcase while travelling

-• Gift from home for your host parents or kids (a nice gesture upon arrival)
+• Small gift from home for your host parents or host children as a nice gesture on arrival

 • Travel insurance